Division of Fairfax

-The Division of Fairfax is an Australian Electoral Division in Queensland.
-The current MP is Ted O'Brien of the Liberal Party.
+The Division of Fairfax is an Australian electoral division in the state of Queensland.
+It comprises part of the Sunshine Coast, including the large towns of Maroochydore and Buderim.

+Since 2016 its MP has been Ted O'Brien of the Liberal Party.

 Geography

 Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.

+The Division of Fairfax is located in the Sunshine Coast region north of Brisbane and includes the towns of Coolum, Yaroomba, Marcoola, Mudjimba, Maroochydore, Buderim, Woombye, Bli Bli, Yandina, Nambour, Mapleton, Kenilworth and Eumundi.